Volunteer in Victoria Falls

 7.00 PM - 7:30PM – Dinner at the conservation centre.

-Please note, this schedule will change according to the season due to the nature of the work being completed.
+Please note, this schedule will vary depending on the season and the nature of the work being done at the time.

 Accommodation is in single rooms, located within the conservation center where the program is based.
 As the conservation center is situated on a private game reserve, it is not uncommon to see African wildlife grazing throughout the day!
 Bedrooms are private, with one single bed per room and a ceiling fan, desk and storage shelving.
 Bathrooms are shared between up to four volunteers of the same gender and offer western toilets and hot showers.
 In addition to the sleeping quarters, the accommodation also offers an open-air communal area with a swimming pool, braai (barbecue) and picnic tables, where volunteers can socialize and enjoy meals.